 At BMet we want to make sure that everyone is able to study regardless of their financial position.
 If you join us on a full or part-time course we have a range of financial support packages aimed to take the stress out of study.
 If you are aged 16 years and over you can apply to the Learner Support Fund and the college’s Bursary Fund for assistance with a number of course-related expenses.

-The level of support will depend on your individual circumstances.
+The level of financial support will depend on your individual circumstances.